tol8901/music-player/README.md

 # music-player
+# Description
-This is a music player.
+This is a music player, which supports the basic funtionality of the usual music player.

 # Main properties/features
 - Available buttons: play/pause, next/previous track;